-Run the Enterprise Reporting Report – myUFL>Main Menu>Enterprise Reporting>Access Reporting>Human Resource Information>Workforce Information>Effort Reporting>Effort Certification>Outstanding Certifications
+Run the Enterprise Reporting Report – myUFL>Main Menu>Enterprise Analytics>Access Reporting>Human Resource Information>Workforce Information>Effort Reporting>Effort Certification>Outstanding Certifications

 On the main effort search screen, scroll to the bottom and click on the “Clear” button.
 This will remove all of the search criteria.
 Look for the approval sequence step, and type in the number “3” then click search.
 This will bring up any outstanding records.

 How do I find effort records for closed terms?

 You can access those in Enterprise Reporting.
 We also recommend using this report instead of screen shots of the effort records as it comes with the electronic signature of who certified and the date.